Young Justice (TV series): Cancellation

-In March 2016, a petition was made to convince DC Comics and Warner Bros. to revive the Young Justice comic book line, written by Christopher Jones and Greg Weisman.
-On June 26, 2016, Weisman commented that the possibility of Young Justice returning for a third season is "very real," but noted that fans need to keep the show trending to convince Netflix and Warner Bros. to pick it up for a third season.
+In March 2016, a petition was made to convince DC Comics and Warner Bros. to revive the Young Justice comic book line, written by Christopher Jones and Weisman.
+In June 2016, Weisman commented that the possibility of a third season is "very real", but noted that fans need to keep the show trending to convince Netflix and Warner Bros. to pick it up for a third season.
 On August, 2016, David clarified on his website that when he was having lunch with Weisman a few weeks before, he stated that Weisman told him that Netflix is "seriously considering" a third season.
 On September 9, 2016, Weisman gave response to questions on his website Station Eight regarding the possibility of Netflix picking up the show for a third season.
 He stated, "I think there's a decent chance of the show coming back.
 Not a guarantee, mind you, but a solid decent chance.
 I don't say that lightly either."

 Revival

 On November 7, 2016, a third season was officially announced.
-Sam Register, President of Warner Bros.
-Animation and Warner Digital Series stated, "The affection that fans have had for Young Justice, and their rallying cry for more episodes, has always resonated with us.
+Register, stated, "The affection that fans have had for Young Justice, and their rallying cry for more episodes, has always resonated with us.
 We are excited to bring the show back for this loyal fanbase and to provide an opportunity for new viewers to discover this excellent series."
-The original showrunners, Brandon Vietti and Greg Weisman, will be returning.
-On February 7, 2017, Khary Payton, who plays Aqualad in the series, confirmed to ComicBook.com that he would return to voice the character in the third season.
-On February 27, 2017, Phil Bourassa, Young Justices lead character designer, revealed, via Instagram, that he had begun working on the third season, and a week later, also revealed that some scripts have been completed.
+The original showrunners, Vietti and Weisman, will be returning.
+In the coming months of 2017, most of the creative teams and voice actors confirmed their return.

-On July 20, 2019, while at San Diego Comic-Con, it was announced by series creators Vietti and Weisman that DC Universe had renewed the series for a fourth season.
+On July 20, 2019, while at San Diego Comic-Con, it was announced by Vietti and Weisman that DC Universe had renewed the series for a fourth season.
 On September 12, 2020, at DC FanDome: Explore the Multiverse, Weisman and Vietti announced that it would be titled Young Justice: Phantoms, released on HBO Max.

+October 22, 2021, Weisman stated on his website, "Young Justice has NOT yet been picked up for a fifth season.
+So if fans want more of Earth-16, the answer is simple: #KeepBingingYJ (all four seasons) over and over.
+And over and over.
+And help us #SpreadTheWord.
+We want to #SaveEarth16."

 On August 17, 2022, it was reported that HBO Max only ordered one season of the series and Warner Bros.
 Discovery had no current plans to order a new season.
 However, no official statement regarding the show being officially cancelled has been issued from Warner Bros.
 Discovery.
 The creators confirmed in 2023 that they already know their plans for a fifth, sixth, and seventh season, but none of them have been greenlit for production.
+Following the formation of DC Studios, James Gunn has stated his plans for the DC Universe are inspired by Young Justice and Justice League Unlimited, though he has yet to address Young Justice's renewal status despite greenlighting several animated DC Elseworld television series.